Published on 27 August 2022

 Launching the flow control with the Elveflow® smart interface

-Refer to the Application note “How to control the flow using an OB1® pressure controller and a flow sensor?” to have a detailed help on how to launch the flow regulation parameters.
+Refer to the Application note “How to control the flow using an OB1® pressure controller and a flow sensor?” to have detailed help on how to launch the flow regulation parameters.

-In order to tune the parameters, set a square function control with minimum and maximum pressure values on the flow sensor mid-range (avoid extreme values) and a period similar to your experiment requirements.
+To tune the parameters, set a square function control with minimum and maximum pressure values on the flow sensor mid-range (avoid extreme values) and a period similar to your experiment requirements.

 Choosing the flow regulation parameters

 To choose good parameters, many ways are possible.
-Some are easy and empiric, others need some computations.
+Some are easy and empirical, others need some computations.
 You can first try the easiest method, and then see whether it is sufficient for you or not.
 If you can’t find optimal parameters for the “PID” basic, you may have to change the PID type or the “maximum flow rate value”.
 Otherwise, maybe your system is not sized well: use the auto-tune to have personalized advices to size your set-up.

 The easiest way is just to press the auto-tune button and let the software characterize your set-up and choose the parameters for you.